 Publication Ethics and Publication Malpractice Statement

-It is necessary to agree upon standards of expected ethical behavior for all parties involved in the act of publishing (the author, the journal editor(s), the peer reviewer and the publisher).
-The ethics statements for the European Journal of Pure and Applied Mathematics are based on the Committee on Publication Ethics (COPE) Best Practice Guidelines for J
+It is necessary to agree upon standards of expected ethical behaviour for all parties involved in the act of publishing, including authors, editors, reviewers, and the publisher.
+The ethical standards of the European Journal of Pure and Applied Mathematics (EJPAM) are based on the guidelines and best practices of the Committee on Publication Ethics (COPE).

 Duties and Responsibilities of the Publisher

-In cases of alleged or proven scientific misconduct, fraudulent publication or plagiarism the publisher, in close collaboration with the Editors-in-Chief, will take all appropriate measures to clarify the situation and to amend the article in question.
-This includes the prompt publication of an erratum or, in the most severe cases, the complete retraction of the affected work (following COPE Retraction Guidelines, including guidance on retraction notices, timing, and handling inconclusive evidence).
-The Publisher and the Journal do not discriminate on the basis of age, color, religion, creed, disability, marital status, veteran status, national origin, race, gender, genetic predisposition or carrier status, or sexual orientation in its publishing programs, services and activities.
+In cases of alleged or proven scientific misconduct, fraudulent publication, or plagiarism, the publisher, in close collaboration with the Editors-in-Chief, will take appropriate measures to clarify the situation and address the issue.
+This may include the publication of an erratum, a correction, or, in serious cases, the retraction of the affected article, in accordance with COPE retraction guidelines.

 Duties and Responsibilities of the Editors-in-Chief